senko/dante/README.md

 ## Use with Pydantic

-Dante also works well with Pydantic.
+Dante works great with Pydantic.

 Using the same API as with the plain Python objects, you can insert, query and delete Pydantic models: